elf-alchemist/masterpack/README.md

 Once finished it will generate a `build.log` file containing the output of the script, if it was successful or not.

-And, if sucessful, you will now be the proud owner of your own copy of `masterpack.wad`.
+And, if successful, you will now be the proud owner of your own copy of `masterpack.wad`.

 To play this, run it with a modern Doom source port, with xMAPINFO support, such as DSDA-Doom, Woof!, Eternity or the ZDoom family.
 By merely dragging and dropping the `masterpack.wad` file on the source port EXE, or by runnign the following on the command line.